Birkat Hamazon

 Birkat Hamazon is recited after a meal containing bread or similar foods that is made from the five grains, with the exception of bread that comes as a dessert (pas haba'ah b'kisanin) and food that does not possess the form or appearance of bread (torisa d'nahama), in which case a blessing that summarizes the first three blessings (birkat me'ein shalosh) is recited instead.
-It is a matter of rabbinic dispute whether birkat hamazon must be said after eating certain other bread-like foods such as pizza.
+It is a matter of rabbinic dispute whether Birkat Hamazon must be said after eating certain other bread-like foods such as pizza.

-Except in teaching situations, Birkat hamazon is typically read individually after ordinary meals.
-The blessing can be found in almost all prayerbooks and is often printed in a variety of artistic styles in a small booklet called a birchon (or birkon, בִּרְכּוׂן) in Hebrew or bencher (or bentscher) in Yiddish.
-The length of the different brakhot hamazon can vary considerably, from bentsching in under half a minute to more than 5 minutes.
+Except in teaching situations, Birkat Hamazon is typically read individually after ordinary meals.
+The blessing can be found in almost all siddurs and is often printed in a variety of artistic styles in a small booklet called a birchon (or birkon, בִּרְכּוׂן) in Hebrew or bencher (or bentscher) in Yiddish.
+The length of the different brakhot hamazon can vary considerably, from bentsching in under half a minute to more than five minutes.